Nakshatra05/Arcanum/README.md

   Enforces execution windows, routing rules, and liquidity cooldowns.

 * **IntentStore**
-  Stores user intents and execution constraints.
+  Stores user swap intents and execution constraints.

 * **PrivacySwapExecutor**
   Executes one or more intents via `PoolManager.swap`.